guadawcz/ST-GF/README.md

-# GFS-TFE
+# ST-GF
-The source code of the paper "GFS-TFE: A Graph-Based Fusing Spatial and Temporal Features Method for EEG MI Decoding"
+The source code of the paper "ST-GF: Graph-based Fusion of Spatial and Temporal Features for EEG Motor Imagery Decoding"